sourcegraph/sourcegraph-public-snapshot/doc/batch_changes/tutorials/update_base_images_in_dockerfiles.md

 changesetTemplate:
   title: Update google/dart base images in Dockerfiles to 2.10.2
   body: This updates google/dart base images used in Dockerfiles to version 2.10.2
-  branch: campaigns/google-dart-2-10-2-base-images # Push the commit to this branch.
+  branch: batch-changes/google-dart-2-10-2-base-images # Push the commit to this branch.
   commit:
     message: Update google/dart base images in Dockerfiles to 2.10.2
   published: false
 ```

-### Create the campaign
+### Create the batch change

 1. In your terminal, run this command:

-    <pre>src batch preview -f update-dart-base-images-2-10.campaign.yaml</pre>
+    <pre>src batch preview -f update-dart-base-images-2-10.batch.yaml</pre>
 1. Wait for it to run and compute the changes for each repository.
     <img src="https://storage.googleapis.com/sourcegraph-assets/docs/images/campaigns/tutorials/update_base_images_in_dockerfiles_wait_run.png" class="screenshot">
 1. Open the preview URL that the command printed out.
     <img src="https://storage.googleapis.com/sourcegraph-assets/docs/images/campaigns/tutorials/update_base_images_in_dockerfiles_click_url.png" class="screenshot">
 1. Examine the preview.
 Confirm that the changesets are the ones you intended to track.
 If not, edit the batch spec and then rerun the command above.
     <img src="https://storage.googleapis.com/sourcegraph-assets/docs/images/campaigns/tutorials/update_base_images_in_dockerfiles_preview.png" class="screenshot">
-1. Click the **Apply spec** button to create the campaign.
+1. Click the **Apply spec** button to create the batch change.
 1. Feel free to then publish the changesets (i.e. create pull requests and merge requests) by [modifying the `published` attribute in the batch spec](../references/batch_spec_yaml_reference.md#changesettemplate-published) and re-running the `src batch preview` command.

 ### Updating other base images